microsoft/artifacts-credprovider/README.md

 ## Prerequisites

-If using one of the credential provider tools for an environment other than .NET (npm, Maven, etc.), follow the guidance for that tool.
+If using one of the credential provider tools for other package management ecosystems (npm, Maven, pip, etc.), follow the guidance for that tool.
 A separate installation of the Azure Artifacts Credential Provider is not required.

 ### For `dotnet` (preferred)

-The default installation requires the [.NET SDK](https://www.microsoft.com/net/download) version `8.0.x` or later.
+Installation requires the [.NET SDK](https://www.microsoft.com/net/download) version `9.0.200` or later for tool functionality.
 If you use Visual Studio, this may already be included.
 Users of Visual Studio Code may already have it installed via the [C# Dev Kit extensions](https://code.visualstudio.com/docs/languages/dotnet).

+If you need to use older versions of .NET, use the plugin method described below.

 ### For MSBuild on Windows